FJortay/DIOS-Operating-System/README.md

 - Collective AI, which distributes data storage and computational load across the network ;
 - Additional services as needed.

-The system is modular to allow for technological evolution and is composed entirely of free/open source software (as defined by fsf.org).
-Each organization member is assumed to use three [free devices](https://www.gnu.org/philosophy/free-hardware-designs.html) : a desktop computer  ; an IPV card (a bank card–like device with a touchscreen and virtual keyboard) dedicated to identification, payments, and voting ; a basic mobile phone (smartphones are intentionally excluded for health and security reasons : [learn more](https://jortay.net/theorie-liberation#neutraliser-addiction-ecrans)).
+The system is modular to allow for technological evolution and is composed entirely of free/open source software (as defined by [fsf.org](https://fsf.org)).
+Each organization member is assumed to use three [free devices](https://www.gnu.org/philosophy/free-hardware-designs.html) : a desktop computer  ; an IPV card (a not yet existing bank card-like device with a touchscreen and virtual keyboard, dedicated to identification, payments, and voting) ; a [basic mobile phone](https://www.google.com/search?q=dumbphone&tbm=shop) (smartphones are intentionally excluded for health and security reasons : [learn more](https://jortay.net/theorie-liberation#neutraliser-addiction-ecrans)).

 *This is a "Building AI course project".*